Skip to Content

 Besides garam masala, other common spices for tandoori chicken are cumin and coriander.

 Mustard oil has a slightly spicy taste.
-In my opinion, since the amount of mustard oil required is small, you can use any cooking oil with a neutral flavor as a substitute.
+Since the amount of mustard oil required is small, you can substitute any cooking oil with a neutral flavor.

 In this article, I will explain to you how to cook oven baked tandoori chicken at home, without the need to use the tandoor.
 You will find that it is easier than you think.
 The tandoori chicken gets its name from the equipment used to cook the chicken, the tandoor.
 Tandoor is the cylinder shape oven made with clay or metal used to cook a variety of Indian food.